LLNL/axom/src/axom/lumberjack/docs/sphinx/lumberjack_class.rst

 ============== ===================
 Name           Description
 ============== ===================
 initialize     Starts up Lumberjack.
-Must be called before anything else. finalize       Cleans up Lumberjack.
-Must be called when done with Lumberjack. isOutputNode   Returns whether this node should output messages. ranksLimit     Sets the limit on individually tracked ranks ranksLimit     Gets the limit on individually tracked ranks
+Must be called before anything else.
+Can only be called once per instance. finalize       Cleans up Lumberjack.
+Must be called when done with Lumberjack.
+Can only be called once per instance. isOutputNode   Returns whether this node should output messages. ranksLimit     Sets the limit on individually tracked ranks ranksLimit     Gets the limit on individually tracked ranks